ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

   - Should consider updating color definitions to use OKLCH format instead of HSL

 - **Architecture**:
-  - Vue.js frontend with Pinia state management
+  - React with Vite frontend with Pinia state management
   - FastAPI backend for custom business logic
   - Supabase for authentication and data storage
   - Docker Compose for local development